JvsonKee/CodeConnect/README.md

 ## Instructions

-- Ensure you are in the `client` directory the run the following commands:
+- Ensure you are in the `client` directory then run the following commands:

 ```bash
 npm install